Anthropology Minor

 About the Anthropology Minor

-The Anthropology Minor program at UCCS is designed to provide students with an interdisciplinary understanding of human culture, history, and societies.
+The Anthropology Minor program at UCCS is designed to provide students with an interdisciplinary understanding of human cultural developments, history, and societies.

 The program is divided into four main areas: archaeology, biological anthropology, cultural anthropology, and linguistic anthropology.
 Students in the Minor program will gain an introduction to three of the four and generally focus on one of the four through upper-division elective courses.